Custom Item Textures¶

 The amount changes the texture.¶

-Custom Item Textures (CIT) can change items to different textures based on their properties, such as enchantments, name, or NBT rules.
+Custom Item Textures (CIT) can change items to different textures based on their properties, such as enchantments, names, and NBT rules.

 Global properties¶